apeskinian/p5_treasures_untold/TESTING.md

 | As a logged in user, the cursor changes when you move it over the Magic Lamp product image.
 'Rubbing the lamp' by moving the mouse cursor over the image for a prolonged period of time will activate the 'Magic Lamp' reward.
 The first three items in shopping basket will have a 100% discount applied to them.
 The user is notified via messages and the discount is visible in all basket views. | Move the mouse cursor repeatedly over the magic lamp image as a logged in user. | SUCCESS - the reward is activated and the first three items in the basket are discounted.
 The user is notified and the discount is visible in the basket view. | ![screen recording](documentation/testing/manual_testing/easter_eggs/mt_easter_egg_magic_lamp_user.gif "easter eggs") |
 | As a guest trying to activate the 'Magic Lamp' reward will not work.
 The cursor does not change when you move over it. | Attempt to activate the reward as a guest. | SUCCESS - the reward is not activated. | ![screen recording](documentation/testing/manual_testing/easter_eggs/mt_easter_egg_magic_lamp_guest.gif "easter eggs") |

-> [!NOTE]
+**:warning: NOTE:**
-> The Magic Lamp easter egg is only available to unlock on devices with a mouse as the activation relies on tracking the cursor movement.
+The Magic Lamp easter egg is only available to unlock on devices with a mouse as the activation relies on tracking the cursor movement.

 #### Cave of Wonders
 | Expectation | Test | Result | Screenshot |